E-commerce

 Delay compensation

-Integrations: store, OMS, ERP, and near-real-time flows
+Integrations: store, OMS, ERP, and near-real-time data flows

 Idempotency and statuses